rixx/books.rixx.de/data/reviews/peter-s-beagle/the-last-unicorn/index.md

     arc.
 - book: amal-el-mohtar/this-is-how-you-lose-the-time-war
   text: If you liked the lyrical language and the brutal humour, and don't mind reading
-    a bit of sci-fi, this book is the perfect fit.
+    sci-fi, this book is the perfect fit.
 - book: peter-s-beagle/in-calabria
   text: More Peter S. Beagle unicorns.
 - book: peter-s-beagle/the-unicorn-anthology